 Long-range cargo drones require navigation systems that work across varied environments—from airports to remote delivery locations.
 Neural networks provide flexibility traditional systems lack.

-Airlines are deploying neural network navigation in phases:
+Airlines are rolling out neural network navigation in phases:

 Flight planning departments use AI optimization before aircraft even depart.
-These systems are lower risk because humans review all recommendations.
+These systems are lower risk because humans review all recommendations before anything gets filed.

 Onboard AI provides recommendations to pilots, who make final decisions.
-Electronic Flight Bags increasingly include AI-powered route suggestions.
+Electronic Flight Bags increasingly include AI-powered route suggestions that pilots can accept or ignore.

 Future implementations may connect AI navigation directly to flight management systems, with pilots supervising rather than manually implementing changes.

-Deploying neural networks for aircraft navigation faces obstacles:
+Deploying neural networks for aircraft navigation faces real obstacles:

-• Training data: Edge cases may not appear in historical data
+- Training data gaps — Edge cases may not appear in historical data

-• Adversarial attacks: Neural networks can be fooled by carefully crafted inputs
+- Security concerns — Neural networks can be fooled by carefully crafted adversarial inputs

 Research Frontiers